 An avid runner and fitness enthusiast who loves people and technology.
 In his professional and personal life, Vik is committed to going the extra mile in supporting, mentoring, and coaching people to achieve their goals.
 He is passionate about using technology and human ingenuity to drive impact in his socio-business ecosystem.
 Vik likes to push his physical and intellectual boundaries.

-In his career spanning two decades, he has been a trusted advisor and coach to more than 300 execs and have helped them successfully manage their organizations through transformation with bottom line impact.
+In his career spanning more than two decades, he has been a trusted advisor and coach to more than 300 execs and have helped them successfully manage their organizations through transformation with bottom line impact.
 Vik has creatively leveraged technology, (including analytics/ AI), change management and human performance, to do this effectively.

 In his current role as Senior Managing Director at Accenture Strategy, Vik has worked in Telecom, Media and Technology Industry.
 He is a dynamic business leader who is passionate about challenging himself to solve complex problems using creative thinking; bold and iconoclastic action; and data-driven analysis and decision making.
 He helps his clients with their most strategic imperatives including Digital Transformation, Driving Growth through Digital Operating Models, Everything As a Service (EaaS) transformations, ESG and Strategic Partnerships.